In this section:

 Q: Someone I know has a private company that sends nurses to help him with his son’s illness, but he doesn’t pay them – how can that be?

-A: The NHS now ‘commissions’ – that is, organises and pays for – care to be given by a variety of different organisations.
-For example, the NHS pays for hospices to look after people at the end of their lives: the hospices aren’t NHS organisations (they are usually charities), but they are experts in end of life care, so the NHS pays them to look after NHS patients.
-Similarly, the NHS will sometimes pay a private company to deliver specialist equipment or care from specialist nurses to patients who need it at home.
+A: The NHS now pays for care to be given by a variety of different organisations.
+The NHS will sometimes pay a private company to deliver specialist equipment or care from specialist nurses to patients who need it at home.

 Q: If lots of different companies can be doing health care, how do we know they are any good at it?